 Flexible Financing Plans

-We don’t want you to feel limited in your hearing aid financing plan options, which is why we offer lines of credit from both CareCredit® and Wells Fargo Health Advantage®.
+We don’t want you to feel limited in your hearing aid financing plan options, which is why we offer a line of credit from CareCredit®.
 Depending on your hearing aid financing needs, one of these credit card programs may be a better fit.
 Both offer many benefits:

 - Created specifically for health care costs.